 at the Distributor's cost, as set out in clause 4, so that the Trader is not responsible for any costs, charges or other expenses associated with providing the Consumption Data to the distributor; and

 at the Distributor’s risk, and the Trader makes no express or implied warranties as to the accuracy or completeness of the Consumption Data, nor its suitability for any specified purpose.

+For the avoidance of doubt, a Distributor will not be treated as disclosing Consumption Data to a person outside of New Zealand to the extent that the person is a contractor of Distributor that holds and uses the Consumption Data solely on behalf of the Distributor.

 Payment of Trader's costs